vermaparas11/automationexercise_poc/README.md

 allure generate reports -o allure-report --clean

 ---
-## Screen shot on Failure
+## Screenshot on Failure
--Screenshots are automatically captured on test failure -Attached directly to Allure reports
+- Screenshots are automatically captured on test failure
+- Attached directly to Allure reports
--Implemented using Pytest hooks
+- Implemented using Pytest hooks
 ---
+## Test Data Handling
+- Dynamic user creation using random dat
+- Ensures tests are independent and repeatable
+- No dependency on pre-existing accounts
+---

 ## Author
 ### Paras Verma
 ### Senior Test Analyst
 ### Python | Selenium | Pytest |Automation

+---
+### Notes
+- The logs/, reports/, and virtual environment directories are excluded from version control.